An Exterior EFT for Hawking Radiation: grSK and derivation of exterior EFT

 The coordinate $\zeta$ is useful in describing the gravitational Schwinger-Keldysh geometry (grSK) we defined earlier \cite{Glorioso:2018mmw, Chakrabarty:2019aeu, Jana:2020vyx}(See Fig.(\ref{fig:grSKsaddle})).
 Our interest is in studying a scalar field probing this grSK geometry.

 For concreteness, we will take the action of the probe scalar $\phi$ to be of the form

 This is a cubic scalar theory on the grSK geometry of the type studied in \cite{Jana:2020vyx,Loganayagam:2022zmq}.
-Although our discussion will be centred around scalar $\phi^3$ theory for concreteness, all of the results derived here will hold for a general scalar field theory as discussed in these references.
+Although our discussion will be centred around scalar $\phi^3$ theory for concreteness, all of the results derived here will hold for a general scalar field theory (with non-derivative interactions) as discussed in these references.

 Before we delve into solving for the field $\phi$ in this spacetime, we note that the above system has the following CFT interpretation: The black brane in the bulk represents the thermal state in the CFT with inverse temperature $\beta$.
 By the GKPW prescription, the boundary value of $\phi$, which we will denote by $J$ is the source for the dual CFT operator $\mathcal{O}$.
-The bulk on-shell action evaluated over the grSK geometry is then the generating function for Schwinger-Keldysh correlators of $\mathcal{O}$.
-Alternatively, if $J$ is considered as an external scalar coupled to the thermal CFT bath, the same bulk on-shell action could then be interpreted as its influence phase of the external scalar.
+The bulk on-shell action evaluated over the grSK geometry is then the generating functional for Schwinger-Keldysh correlators of $\mathcal{O}$.
+Alternatively, if $J$ is considered as an external scalar coupled to the thermal CFT bath, the same bulk on-shell action could then be interpreted as the influence phase of the external scalar.